 None of these websites address the method I recommend using a higher temperature.
 No one has reported a problem cooking any size turkey using my method.
 Never-the-less I now recommend that you use this method for smaller birds 20 lbs or less just in case.
 It doesn't matter how great the turkey gets if there's even the slightest chance of a problem.
 It also follows that the smaller the turkey, the safer this method is if the problem exists at all.

-Didn't you used to recommend continuously monitoring the temperature using an electronic thermometer?
+Didn't you once recommend continuously monitoring the temperature using an electronic thermometer?

 I did.
 However, I don't anymore because most electronic oven thermometers can't withstand the initial 475° temperature.
 Therefore, you have to open up the oven to insert it.
 It's always a problem when you open the oven door using the slow cook recipe.
 It's an even bigger problem when people open up the door when the temperature is falling from 475° to 250°.